-Professor Birnbaum’s research combines protein engineering, structural biology, and bioinformatics to understand and manipulate immune-cell responses to antigenic stimuli in cancer and infectious disease.
-His lab is interested in understanding and manipulating immune recognition, using protein engineering to create novel immune tools and treatments, and developing methods to better study and engineer diverse repertoires of molecules.
+“Our research combines protein engineering, structural biology, and bioinformatics to understand and manipulate immune-cell recognition and signaling.
+We are working to better understand the natural immune response, create novel immune tools and treatments, and develop methods to better study and engineer diverse repertoires of molecules.”

 The immune system leverages immense molecular diversity in the T, B, and NK cell receptor repertoires to distinguish between normal cells and cells altered by infection or cancer.
 This molecular diversity often makes understanding exactly what is recognized during the course of an immune response extremely challenging.
 As a result, efforts to study antigen recognition have often been limited to working with model antigens.

-Our group focuses on understanding and manipulating ‘natural’ adaptive immune responses in the context of cancer and infection.
-We use a variety of strategies and techniques including protein biochemistry, protein engineering, sequencing, and bioinformatics to 1) identify immune cells of interest, 2) determine the sequences of their antigen receptors, 3) directly determine what the immune response is ‘seeing’ in response to cancer or infection, and 4) answer questions about how the immune system composition and dynamics affect the success or failure of an immune response.
-This type of systematic, unbiased examination of the antigen recognition repertoire of any given T or NK cell receptor has, until recently, been extremely difficult.
-With this information, we will be able to rationally engineer new methods to more specifically and potently mount a potent immune response.
+The Birnbaum group focuses on understanding and manipulating immune responses in the context of cancer and infection.
+They use a variety of strategies and techniques including protein biochemistry, protein engineering, sequencing, and bioinformatics to 1) identify and sequence immune receptors of interest, 2) decode what the immune response is ‘seeing’ in response to cancer or infection, 3) answer questions about how the immune system composition and dynamics affect the success or failure of an immune response, and 4) develop ways to rewire the signaling and recognition of immune responses.
+This type of systematic, unbiased examination of T cell recognition has, until recently, been extremely difficult.
+With this information, Professor Birnbaum and his team will be able to rationally engineer new methods to more specifically mount a potent immune response.

 For more information about Professor Birnbaum’s research, please visit the Birnbaum lab webpage.